Trailbender

 Some plugins come with an installer application, if this is not the case, copy the plugins to the appropriate folder:

-macOS VST3 folder: ~/Library/Audio/Plug-Ins/VST3
+macOS VST3 folder: /Library/Audio/Plug-Ins/VST3

-macOS AU folder: ~/Library/Audio/Plug-Ins/Components
+macOS AU folder: /Library/Audio/Plug-Ins/Components

 Windows VST3 folder: C:\Program Files\Common Files\VST3

-with the name of the downloaded files):
+with the name of the downloaded files; if the plugin filename contains spaces, add a \

 sudo xattr -d -r com.apple.quarantine /Library/Audio/Plug-Ins/VST3/PluginFileName.vst3